S10206112/ITD-ASG1/README.md

-# ITD-WK1
+# ITD-ASG1
- Demo Repo ITD Week 1
+ This is for our ITD ASG1